seeingnft/teia-/Home.md

 Teia is build on Tezos blockchain, “a pioneering layer 1 Proof-of-Stake blockchain, has always been recognized as an energy-efficient alternative to more traditional Proof of Work blockchains.
 The total annual carbon footprint of the Tezos blockchain is equivalent to the average energy footprint of 17 global citizens.”
-(From [Tezos official page tezos.com](https://tezos.com/carbon/))
+(Taken fromFrom [tezos.com](https://tezos.com/carbon/))

 Teia is and always will be a work-in-progress, built and improved by its participants.
 We believe that we as a collective can be bigger than the sum of our members.